2C-E: Side effects

+Interactions

+2C-E is metabolized by the monoamine oxidase (MAO) enzymes MAO-A and MAO-B. Monoamine oxidase inhibitors (MAOIs) such as phenelzine, tranylcypromine, moclobemide, and selegiline may potentiate the effects of 2C-E. This may result in overdose and serious toxicity.

+Pharmacology

+Pharmacodynamics

+2C-E acts as a serotonin 5-HT2 receptor agonist.
+Activation of the serotonin 5-HT2A receptor is thought to be responsible for its psychedelic effects.

+It is inactive as a monoamine releasing agent and has negligible activity as a monoamine reuptake inhibitor.

+Chemistry

 Properties

-2,5-Dimethoxy-4-ethylphenethylamine is a colorless oil.
+2C-E is a colorless oil.
 Crystalline forms are obtained as the amine salt by reacting the free base with a mineral acid, typically hydrochloric acid (HCl).

 Shulgin does not report an exact boiling point for the free base, stating only that during one synthesis the fraction boiling between 90 and 100 °C at 0.25 mmHg pressure was collected and converted to the hydrochloride salt.
 Shulgin reports the melting point of the hydrochloride salt as 208.5–210.5 °C.

-Effects

-According to Shulgin, the duration of 2C-E's effects is generally between six and ten hours for an average dose, with the plateau lasting between three and six hours.

-2C-E's effects are often described as "neutral", in comparison with other psychedelic chemicals and even other 2C-x related molecules.
-In PiHKAL, Shulgin states: